bcrist/footlang/doc/src/expr/if.md

     // ...
 }
 ```
 In Foot, the result of a procedural block is `nil` when no `break` expression is executed within it, and `else` is the nil-coalescing operator, which means in this case the `else` clause would be executed regardless of whether the condition was true.
-That's both unintuitive and unhelpful, so Foot makes a special case for procedural blocks that occur as the target of an `if` expression: they behave as if they ended with `break @done`.
+That's both unintuitive and unhelpful, so Foot makes a special case for procedural blocks that occur as the target of an `if` expression: they behave as if they ended with a `done` expression (which in turn is syntactic sugar for `break @done`).
 Since `@done` is not `nil`, this makes `if ... else` (and `if ... else if ... else`, etc.) behave just like someone familiar with C would expect.

-Explicitly using `break nil` (or something equivalent, like `continue`) will still cause the result of a procedural `if` block to be `nil`, so any `else` clause would be executed.
+`done`/`break @done` can be used explicitly to exit an `if` block early, skipping any `else` clause.

+`continue`/`break nil` can be used explicitly to exit an `if` block early, executing any `else` clause.

 ## Optional Unwrapping
 An `if` expression can also be used to conditionally evaluate an expression, based on whether or not an optional value is `nil`: